mosip/documentation/docs/README.md

 **e-Signet**, which is [OpenID Connect](https://openid.net/connect/) and [OAuth 2.0](https://oauth.net/2/) compliant system and can be used by a relying party to perform quick and simple integration for user verification.

 **e-Signet** also uses [SBI (Secure Biometric Interface)](https://standards.ieee.org/ieee/3167/10925/) to enable an ecosystem of biometric players.
-Look at the supported devices [here](https://docs.mosip.io/1.2.0/biometrics/biometric-devices).
+To have a look at the supported devices, click [here](https://docs.mosip.io/1.2.0/biometrics/biometric-devices).